sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  # BASIC CONCEPTS and DEFINITIONS:

 **EMBEDDED SYSTEM**: An embedded system, is a system, that combines software and hardware designs.
 It is common, that they have some kind of HMI (human machine interface) or UI (User Interface) as displays, keyboards, et cetera.
 Also is quite common, at least use of one network communication protocol.
-Embedded systems have fixed capabilities but are programmable, and they are designed for a specific function or functions.
+Embedded systems have fixed capab

+ilities but are programmable, and they are designed for a specific function or functions.

 Examples are: industrial equipments and control systems, production lines, machine's controllers,safety mechanism in heavy machinery, agricultural, automotive, train, railway, aeronautical, avionic, space and comunication systems, medical systems, household apliances, entertaiment devices, toys, vending machines, measurement/sensor and monitoring systems, security sytems, identity checks, access controls, robotics, logistics ...